 We’ve created a list of the best books about AI (Artificial Intelligence) and ML (Machine Learning) to help students understand the new tech easier.
 These artificial intelligence books cover the basics of what AI is for those who might not fully understand.
 Some explain subjects on AI tech development.
 We diversified the list to appeal to anyone who wants to know more about machine learning, regardless of skill set.

 The Top 5 Books About AI at a Glance

 - How to Create a Mind: The Secret of Human Thought Revealed

-- Our Final Invention – Our favorite book about AI
+- Our Final Invention – Our favorite AI book

 - Human + Machine: Reimagining Work in the Age of AI

 - AI Superpowers: China, Silicon Valley, and the New World Order